 - Suck reflex: The baby makes a sucking motion when the area around the mouth is touched.

 Rooting and sucking reflexes are a natural phenomenon that causes the baby to put everything in their mouth during infancy.

 There are some other attributes of mouthing in babies.

 - It is believed that mouthing is a natural phenomenon that exercises the mouth’s muscles, thus making them strong for essential actions like eating and speaking.
 By mouthing, the babies learn to establish a harmonious movement between the lips, tongue, jaws, and cheeks.

-- During the baby teeth eruption or the teething phase, babies are seen to be putting things in their mouths to soothe the sore and irritated gums (3).
+- During the baby teeth eruption or the teething phase, babies are seen to put things in their mouths to soothe the sore and irritated gums (3).
 Drooling due to saliva production is common during this phase.
 You can buy them safe mouthing toys to soothe the pain they experience during this phase.